Kevin Hayden: 2022 Primary Election

 When appointed, it was unclear if Hayden planned to seek a full term in the position.
 He subsequently declared his candidacy in February 2022 as a Democratic candidate, running against Boston City Council member Ricardo Arroyo.
 Hayden describes himself as a liberal prosecutor though during the election he was typically cast as more centrist than Arroyo.
 Hayden received endorsements from elected officials including State Senator Will Brownsberger and Boston City Councilors Frank Baker and Erin Murphy.

 The campaign was marked by controversy, especially after The Boston Globe received records of two investigations of Arroyo for committing sexual assault when he was teenager.
 Arroyo denied even knowing the investigations were opened and accused Hayden of using the power of his office to release the records which Hayden denied.
 The District Attorney's office released a statement denying releasing the information noting that though Arroyo was not charged with a crime that the allegations may still have been true.
 In April of 2024 Hayden was found responsible for committing a state ethics violation by the Massachusetts State Ethics Commission who concluded that Hayden improperly used his office to discredit his political opponent and fined him $5000.

-A Boston City Council debate about removing Arroyo from chairing the Government Operations and Redistricting committees was characterized as being between those aligned behind Hayden and those aligned behind Arroyo.
+In August 2022, a Boston City Council debate about removing Arroyo from chairing the Government Operations and Redistricting committees was characterized as being between those aligned behind Hayden and those aligned behind Arroyo.
 Following the debate, during a council recess an Arroyo supporter was assaulted in Boston City Hall by a Hayden supporter.

 Following the Democratic primary election held on September 6, and with results showing Hayden with a lead of approximately seven points (53.8% to 46.2%), Arroyo conceded the race via Twitter the following morning.

+2026 Primary Election

+In the early months of 2026, Kevin Hayden began collecting necessary signatures to appear on the ballot for Suffolk County District Attorney.
+Months later, on July 6th, 2026, Hayden made his first public announcement on Facebook that he was planning on running for another term as Suffolk County DA in the 2026 election.
+Hayden joined former Suffolk County DA Rachel Rollins and Linda Champion, all of whom would compete for the Democratic nomination on September 1st, 2026.

+During the primary election, Hayden secured endorsements from Boston Mayor Michelle Wu, who endorsed him during his first run for DA, as well as The Boston Globe Editorial Board.
+Wu cited Hayden's "experience, integrity, and study leadership" as reasons for her endorsement.

+On September 1st, 2026, Hayden won the Suffolk County DA Democratic nomination after beating Rachel Rollins and Linda Champion with approximately 50% of the vote.
+The Associated Press called the race at 11:52pm.
+No Republican ran to unseat the Democratic nominee.